vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/2_energy_and_fossil_fuels/5_Energy_and_Power_Units.md

 title = "5 Energy and Power Units"

 +++

-0%
-CAPACITY
-40.0
-RECOVERY GAL/HR
-GAS TYPE
-NATURAL
-ENERGYGUIDE
-242 THERMS
-ESTIMATED YEARLY ENERGY USE
-YOUR COST WILL DEPEND ON YOUR UTLITY RATES AND USE This chapter provides a baseline for understanding the rest of the content in this book, so that students may learn to interpret and convert units, while building a useful intuition in the process.
+This chapter provides a baseline for understanding the rest of the content in this book, so that students may learn to interpret and convert units, while building a useful intuition in the process.
 Sec.
 A.10 (p.
 370) in the Appendices offers some tips on manipulating units and performing unit conversions.

 Unlike most chapters, this one does not tell a single story or advance our perspective on the world.
 But it builds a foundation, putting us in a position to start looking at consequential matters of energy use in our society in chapters to come.
 Hopefully, patience will be rewarded.

+## 5.0 Pics
+Energy units from everyday life.
+Clockwise from upper left:

+### a utility bill (kWh and Therms);

+Summary of Current Charges  Billing Period   Usage  Amount($) Gas  Jun 29, 2020 - Jul 29, 2020  4 Therms  7.01
+Electric  Jun 29, 2020 - Jul 29, 2020  230 kWh  67.20
+Total Charges this Month      $74.21

+### and rechargeable AA batteries (2200 mAh, 1.2 V).
+Ni-MH AR2200mAh 1.2V

+### a German nutrition label for Nutella (kJ, kcal);
+Durchschnittswert  100 g  15 g  %* (15 g)
+Energie  2252 kJ  336 kJ  4
+Energie  539 kcal  80 kcal
+Fett  30,9 g  4,6 g  7
+davon gesättigte Fettsäuren  10,6 g  1,6 g  8
+Kohlenhydrate  57,5 g  8,6 g  3
+davon Zucker  56,3 g  8,4 g  9
+Eiweiß  6,3 g  0,9 g
+Salz  0,107 g  0,016 g

+*Referenzmenge für einen durchschnittlichen Erwachsenen (8 400 kJ/2 000 kcal).

+### U.S. nutrition label for peanut butter (Calories; should be kcal);
+Nutrition Facts
+14 servings per containter
+Serving size  2 Tbsp (32g)
+Amount Per Serving
+~~Calories~~ kcal!
+188
+% Daily Value

+Total Fat  16g  25%
+Saturated Fat  3g  16%
+Trans Fat  Og  2

+Total Carbohydrate  7g  2%
+Dietary Fiber 2g 8%
+Total Sugars 2g
+Includes Og added sugars 0%
+Protein  8g  16%
+Sodium Omg
+Vitamin D 0%
+Calcium 1%

+### a hot water heater label (Btu/hr);
+Gas type: natural
+Capacity 40.0
+Input BTU/Hr - 40000
+Recovery Gal/hr - 40.94

+MODEL NUMBER   GVR 40 100

+### EnergyGuide for same hot water heater (Therms);
+Energy guide - 242 therms
+estimated yearly energy use.
+YOUR COST WILL DEPEND ON YOUR UTLITY RATES AND USE

 ## 5.1 Energy (J)
 First, what is energy?

+Definition 5.1.1
-Definition 5.1.1 Energy is defined as the capacity to do work.
+Energy is defined as the capacity to do work.
 Work is well-defined in physics as the application of force through a distance.[^1] The colloquial use of the word “work” matches relatively well, in that pushing a large couch across the floor (applying force through a distance) or lifting a heavy box up to a shelf feels like work and can tire you out.

+[^1]: This definition applies to the common circumstance when the motion is aligned with the direction of force, like pushing a box across a level floor, propelling a car along the road, or lifting a weight.

 The SI unit of force is the Newton (N), breaking down more fundamen- tally to kg m/s2.
 The best way to remember this is via Newton's Second Law: F = ma (force equals mass times acceleration).
-Mass has units of kg, and acceleration2 is measured in meters per second squared.
+Mass has units of kg, and acceleration[^2] is measured in meters per second squared.
-Since work is force times distance, the unit for work (and thus energy) is Newtons times meters, or N. m.
-We give this unit its own name: the
-Energy units from everyday life.
-Clockwise from upper left: a utility bill (kWh and Therms); a hot water heater label (Btu/hr); EnergyGuide for same hot water heater (Therms); U.S. nutrition label for peanut butter (Calories; should be kcal); a German nutrition label for Nutella (kJ, kcal); and rechargeable AA batteries (2200 mAh, 1.2 V).
-5.1 Energy (J)
-68
-5.2 Energy Forms & Conservation69 5.3 Power (W)
-5.4 Kilowatt-hour (kWh)
-5.5 Calories (kcal)
-71
-72
-73
-5.6 British Thermal Unit (Btu) 75
-5.7 Therms ...
-+
-76
-76
-78
-+
-79
-+
-79
-5.8 Electrical Power
-5.9 Electron Volt (eV) 5.10 Light Energy 5.11 Upshot on Units 5.12 Problems.
-•
-80

-[^1]: This definition applies to the common circumstance when the motion is aligned with the direction of force, like pushing a box across a level floor, propelling a car along the road, or lifting a weight.

 [^2]: Acceleration is the rate of change of ve- locity.
 Since velocity is measured in meters per second, the rate at which it changes will be meters per second per second, or m/s/s, or m/s2.
 Some students may know that gravitational acceleration on Earth's surface is 9.8 m/s2, which is another way to remember.

-Joule (J).
+Since work is force times distance, the unit for work (and thus energy) is Newtons times meters, or N. m.
+We give this unit its own name: the Joule (J).
 Thus, the application of 1 N of force across a distance of 1 m constitutes 1 J of work, requiring 1J of energy to perform.
 Table 5.1 offers contextual examples (unit prefixes are on page 420).

 Example 5.1.1 Several examples3 illustrate force times distance, the first two amounting to one Joule of energy:
 - Pushing a book across a table, applying 2 N of force and sliding it 0.5 m amounts to 1 J of work.
 - Pushing a matchbox toy car across the floor might require only 0.1 N of force.
 One would have to push it through a distance of 10 m to make up one Joule of energy.